kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 ## Summary

-Add a new field `spec.internalTrafficPolicy` to Service that allows node-local routing for Service internal traffic.
+Add a new field `spec.trafficPolicy` to Service that allows node-local and topology-aware routing for Service traffic.

 ## Motivation

-Internal traffic routed to a Service is not topology aware today.
-The [Topolgoy Aware Subsetting](/keps/sig-network/2004-topology-aware-subsetting)
+Internal traffic routed to a Service has always been randomly distributed to all endpoints.
-KEP addresses topology aware routing for Services by subsetting endpoints to dedicated EndpointSlices.
-While this approach works for the standard zone/region topologies, it wouldn't work for node level topologies since that would require an EndpointSlice per node.
-In larger clusters this wouldn't scale well.

-This KEP proposes a new field in Service to treat node-local topologies as a first class concept in Service similar to `externalTrafficPolicy`.
-This addresses the node-local use-case for Service while avoiding EndpointSlice subsetting per node.
+This KEP proposes a new API in Service to address use-cases such as node-local and topology aware routing for internal Service traffic.

 ### Goals

-* Allow internal Service traffic to be routed to node-local endpoints.
+* Allow internal Service traffic to be routed to node-local or topology-aware endpoints.
 * Default behavior for internal Service traffic should not change.

 ### Non-Goals

-* Topology aware routing for zone/region topologies.
+* Topology aware routing for zone/region topologies -- while this field enables this feature, this KEP only covers node-local routing.
+  See the Topology Aware Hints KEP for more details.

 ## Proposal

-Introduce a new field in Service `spec.internalTrafficPolicy`.
-The field will have 3 codified values:
+Introduce a new field in Service `spec.trafficPolicy`.
+The field will have 4 codified values:
 1. Cluster (default): route to all cluster-wide endpoints (or use topology aware subsetting if enabled).
+2. Topology: route to endpoints using topology-aware routing.
+See Topology Aware Hints KEP for more details.
 2. PreferLocal: route to node-local endpoints if it exists, otherwise fallback to behavior from Cluster.
 3. Local: only route to node-local endpoints, drop otherwise.

-A feature gate `ServiceInternalTrafficPolicy` will also be introduced for the alpha stage of this feature.
+A feature gate `ServiceTrafficPolicy` will also be introduced for the alpha stage of this feature.
-The `internalTrafficPolicy` field cannot be set on Service during the alpha stage unless the feature gate is enabled.
+The `trafficPolicy` field cannot be set on Service during the alpha stage unless the feature gate is enabled.
 During the Beta stage, the feature gate will be on by default.

-The `internalTrafficPolicy` field will not apply for headless Services or Services of type `ExternalName`.
+The `trafficPolicy` field will not apply for headless Services or Services of type `ExternalName`.

 ### User Stories (Optional)